OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 ### Taxation

-The module comes with basic tax support capabilities that include specifying Price (including Tax)s and tax rates on products.
+The module comes with basic tax support capabilities that include specifying gross prices and tax rates on products.
 These can be utilized by attaching `TaxPart` to content types that also have `ProductPart`.
 For a detailed overview of the feature, see its [documentation](../features/taxation.md).

 ![Tax fields.](../assets/images/create-webshop/taxation/tax-fields.png)